 Do not remove tag while it is still for calibration or inside the lab to ensure monitoring of status, also observe proper handling when transferring.
 Check also your storage area, see to it that UUC is protected from any environmental effects such as temperature, humidity or electrostatic discharges.

 This stage is where we determine all the requirements related to the actual calibration of UUC.
-After inspection during receiving of the UUC, we will now determine how we execute the calibration job.
+After inspecting the received UUC, we will now determine how we can execute the calibration job.

-Calibration procedures should be a controlled document.
+Actual calibration can be performed or executed by following a documented calibration procedure.
+Calibration procedures is a controlled document.
 It is based on:

 - manufacturers manual or equipment manual,